bersalazar/bersalazar.github.io/posts/collateral.md

 The truly fulfilling skill comes as a realization at a given point in the path of habit.

-As more of a "Oh ok, I can do this" rather than "Hooray, I just did this."
+As more of a "Oh OK, I can do this" rather than "Hooray, I just did this."

 The best kind of gratification is a realization in the middle of a recurring process.